Firm Recognition:

 Offshore oil rig workers can come into contact with a variety of potentially harmful substances, including crude oil, solvents, drilling fluids, and production chemicals.
 Workers who are exposed to toxic chemicals or fumes can experience respiratory problems, allergic reactions, rashes, chemical burns, and asphyxiation.

-5. Falls, Slips, and Trips
+5. Falls, Slips, And Trips

 Falls, slips, and trips from a higher level onto lower decks or into the ocean can lead to serious injuries or even death.
-Slip and fall accidents can happen when wet or oily substances are allowed to collect on floor surfaces, ladders or scaffolds are not properly secured, or when work areas are not properly inspected for potential hazards.
-Employers are responsible for maintaining a safe work environment, which includes making sure that floors are regularly cleaned, non-skid surfaces are used when appropriate, fall protection exists in the form of guardrails, handrails, or grating, and walkways are cleared to reduce tripping hazards.
+Slip and fall accidents can happen when wet or oily substances are allowed to collect on floor surfaces.
+They are also a problem when ladders or scaffolds are not properly secured or work areas are not properly inspected for potential hazards.

 How Our Houston Offshore Injury Lawyers Can Help